About Good Lab

 Above all, Gumgum is a singer-songwriter and a fiction writer.

-We are now looking for a Project Manager to lead our growing and exciting array of new projects and partnerships.
+We are now looking for a Senior Project Manager to strategise and lead our growing and exciting array of new projects and partnerships.

 As a social consultant at Good Lab, your typical day can involve the following – making phone calls to community members, dissecting information gathered from public engagement activities you designed and facilitated, researching new trends and perspectives in social innovation, co-creating actionable solutions with stakeholders to address community issues…most probably not sequentially but simultaneously.
 But that also means you will have the opportunities to get very hands-on in every stage of the projects and that work is rarely boring.
 Every day here, we as changemakers, learn a little something new about our city of Hong Kong and how it can be better designed and run for the people in it.